elanatframework/Web_forms/README.md

 Multiple-Responses is a useful feature in WebFormsJS that allows us to send multiple related responses in a single server response.
 The multi-response feature is a functionality similar to a JavaScript file that contains multiple offline functions (things that are not requested from the server).

 In multiple-responses, action controls are separated by a `#` character.
-To execute the response, we need to add the `#` character and the index to the end of the path.
+To execute the response, we need to add the `#` character and the  to the end of the path.

 Example: